sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 Introduction
 ============

-Unfortunately ``PowerShell`` is very powerful scripting language, it is often used to automate regular tasks, and hence is an ideal target for **would-be** hackers.
+Unfortunately ``PowerShell`` is very powerful scripting language, often used to automate regular tasks, and hence is an ideal target for **would-be** hackers.
 To mitigate this, while individual ``cmdlets`` will always work, Microsoft limits if/when PowerShell scripts can be executed.